peterjriser/homework/No_Time_is_There.md

 I recently re-watched The Imitation Game (a film about Alan Turing breaking the  German Enigma code), and this clip reinforced what that shared: Computers allow us to change the time scale at which we operate, and time becomes less and less of a factor.
 The powerful example that the clip gave was the capacity to test the life span of stars as well as the moments of a nuclear reaction.    <br/>

-Von Neumann spoke, during his time at Los Alamos about how he was â€œthinking about something much more important than bombs, I'm thinking about computers" He envisioned that someday numbers would not just mean things, but to do things as well.
+Von Neumann spoke, during his time at Los Alamos, about how he was thinking about something much more important than bombs, I'm thinking about computers" He envisioned that someday numbers would not just mean things, but to do things as well.